MikeHopley/ftl-ships-strategy/index.md

 ## Crystal B

 You cannot touch Zoltan ships initially, and can cripple but not kill automated ships.
-In the worst possible case, you could be forced into a Zoltan sector 2 where you'll have to run from many fights.
+In the worst possible case, you could be forced into a Zoltan sector 2 where you’ll have to run from many fights.
 Cloaking also provides good defence, so consider delaying shield upgrades in the hope of finding a weapon.

 If you are without weapons in a Rebel sector or Uncharted Nebula, consider buying clone bay so you can kill automated ships.
 Same goes for Abandoned sectors (although an upgraded teleporter will work there, with careful play).